 Soy allergies can make life tough for you and your child.
 Soy allergy is most commonly found in infants, who typically begin showing symptoms around three months of age.
 The good news is that most children outgrow soy allergy during their childhood.1

 Soy allergy symptoms can include (but are not limited to!) asthma, atopic dermatitis, colitis, diarrhea, eczema, fever, itching, vomiting and wheezing.
 Symptoms typically start appearing within 48 hours after a child eats or drinks soy protein.
 Unfortunately, up to 50% of children with cow milk allergy are also allergic to soy protein.6

 If you suspect your child is allergic to soy, completely remove soy products from his or her diet and call your doctor or dietitian.
 Under their guidance, they may ask you to cautiously return soy to your child’s diet to see if symptoms return, or the allergist may want to do a supervised trial in the office to confirm an allergy.

 If your child is allergic to soy, you might want to keep an eye out to see how he or she responds to other legumes such as peas, peanuts, lentils and garbanzo beans.
 It’s possible your child may also be allergic to these.

 Neocate can play a key role in the dietary management of children with soy allergy.
 Neocate is based on free amino acids, the building blocks of all protein, and it’s soy protein free.
-Because these amino acids are in their simplest and purest form, Neocate is easier for infants and children to digest.
+Because these amino acids are in their simplest form, Neocate is easier for infants and children to digest.
 Neocate has neither whole nor fragmented protein chains that can trigger an allergic response.
 Amino acid formulas, such as Neocate, are the most hypoallergenic formulas available.

-Neocate has been clinically proven to help with gastrointestinal conditions in as little as three days2 and improve all other allergy-related conditions such as skin rash, eczema or GERD in 14 days.3,4 Neocate provides an adequate source of nutrition and has been seen to promote normal and catch-up growth in infants.5,6 The following table compares some of the different infant formulas and identifies the protein source.
+Neocate has been clinically proven to help with gastrointestinal conditions in as little as three days2 and improve all other allergy-related conditions such as skin rash, eczema or GER in 14 days.3,4 Neocate provides an adequate source of nutrition and has been seen to promote normal and catch-up growth in infants.5,6 The following table compares some of the different infant formulas and identifies the protein source.

 |Protein Source||Protein Type||